 This intermediate level course introduces students to traditional printmaking practices.
 Wood relief and copper intaglio methods will be used to create original multiples of art.
 Environmentally sensitive chemicals and safe processes will be used.

-One-time offerings of special interest courses in art history.
+One-time offerings of special interest courses in various visual art areas.

 Directed study of a subject.
 The written permission of the instructor and the dean is required.
 Offered every semester.